TwitchLib/TwitchLib/README.md

 ```
 For a complete list of TwitchPubSub functionality, click <a href="http://swiftyspiffy.com/TwitchLib/class_twitch_lib_1_1_twitch_pub_sub.html" target="_blank">here</a>

+## Using TwitchLib with Unity Guide

+Björn has kindly created a guide for using TwitchLib with Unity.
+To view the guide, click <a href="https://github.com/swiftyspiffy/TwitchLib/blob/master/unity.md" target="_blank">here</a>..

 ## Examples, Applications, and Community Work

 - TwitchLib-API-Tester: Repo testing application for TwitchAPI and Services: [Link](https://github.com/swiftyspiffy/TwitchLib/tree/master/TwitchLib-API-Tester)